Kyriosity/use-dev/README+/decisions/README+/model_as_tasks.md

 Many scenarios may mock delays to catch user attention or show proof of work.<sup>⏳</sup> In some others the possible (non)availability of value or a promise is a value by itself (e.g. `CanExecute` for commands).

-Now spice the reactive interface with `async`: you must now break the queue of values into orchestration.
+Now, please, spice your reactive interface with `async`: you must now break the queue of values into orchestration.
 EXAMPLE !

 To make the thing worse recall that besides multitasking there's multi-dispatching (e.g. auto-save, spellcheck).

 \_______\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>⏳</sup>For example, users don't expect that saving the giga-document, rebuilding a solution, or reading from a distant server can be instant.
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>⏳</sup> <sub>For example, users don't expect that saving the giga-document, rebuilding a solution, or reading from a distant server can be instant.</sub>

 ## New thinking